Software Development Models: Types and Their Comparison

 - This approach allows several teams to work at the same time;

-- FDD uses a user-centric approach;
+- FDD has a user-centric approach;

 - Easier to track and fix errors.

-Disadvantages of feature-driven development model:
+Disadvantages of the feature-driven development model:

 - FDD is not recommended for smaller projects;